 The short sample video below from our online warehouse safety course gives at closer look at hazards associated with truck trailers at warehouses and warehouse loading docks.

 Controls For Loading Dock Hazards at Warehouses

-Some ways to control hazards at loading docks, reduce safety risks, and minimize or eliminate injuries include:
+Some ways to control hazards at loading docks, reduce safety risks, and minimize or eliminate injuries at your warehouse include:

 - Identifying hazards before loading and unloading

 - Keeping pedestrians clear of the loading zone while active loading is ongoing

 - Developing and using safe operating procedures for loading dock areas and loading/unloading

 - Securing loads properly on forklifts, PITs, trucks, and cranes

 - Keeping people clear of mobile equipment, including forklifts and trucks, before they move